-Initial Public Offering
+Initial Public Offering and Reverse Stock Split

 In April 2015, the Company completed an initial public offering ("IPO") of its common stock.
-In connection with the initial closing of the IPO, the Company sold an aggregate of 5,090,909 shares of common stock at a price to the public of \$11.00 per share.
-In May 2015, the underwriters in the IPO exercised their option to purchase additional shares pursuant to which the Company sold an additional 763,636 shares of common stock at a price equal to the public price of \$11.00 per share.
-In the aggregate, net proceeds from the IPO, including net proceeds from the underwriters' exercise of their option to purchase additional shares of the Company's redeemable convertible preferred stock were converted or reclassified into 5,980,564 shares of common stock and all outstanding warrants to acquire shares of the Company's redeemable convertible preferred stock became warrants to acquire the Company's common stock.
+Prior to the commencement of the IPO, the Company effected a 1-for-7.5 reverse stock split of its issued common stock.
+All applicable share data, per share amounts and related information in the financial statements and notes thereto have been retroactively adjusted to give effect to this reverse stock split.
+Upon completion of the IPO, all outstanding shares of the Company's redeemable convertible preferred stock were converted or reclassified into shares of common stock and all outstanding warrants to acquire shares of the Company's redeemable convertible preferred stock became warrants to acquire the Company's common stock.
 In connection with the IPO, the Company amended and restated its Amended and Restated Certificate of Incorporation to change the authorized capital stock to 250,000,000 shares, designated as common stock, and 10,000,000 shares, designated as preferred stock, each with a par value of \$0.0001 per share.